aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworksheet/_index.md

 ```

-a value indicating whether the grid lines are visible.Default is true.
+Gets a value indicating whether the grid lines are visible.Default is true.

 **Returns:**
 boolean